-The Women and Gender Studies Honors Program is designed to give students the opportunity to pursue rigorous interdisciplinary research and writing under the close supervision and mentorship of a Women and Gender Studies faculty member.
+The Department of Women and Gender Studies Honors Program is designed to give students the opportunity to pursue rigorous interdisciplinary research and writing under the close supervision and mentorship of a Women and Gender Studies faculty member.
 In pursuing honors, students can be expected to gain a deeper understanding of the field and the critical thinking and writing skills needed to excel in a graduate or professional school or in management-level positions in the professional workforce.
 Students also receive public recognition at commencement and at the Honors Program convocation for successful completion and defense of their thesis.

 - Please visit the Honors Program website to gain a full understanding of the Honors Program, to download required forms and find out deadlines.